Kushal-Raj-G-S/spotify-vscode-extension/README.md

 - Queue flows naturally from selected track (e.g., click track #5 → plays #5, #6, #7...)
 - Browse all your Spotify playlists
 - Add tracks by Spotify URI

+### 🎤 Lyrics (NEW!)
+- Real-time synchronized lyrics display
+- Current line highlighted automatically as song plays
+- Auto-fetch lyrics for each new track
+- Manual refresh button for retrying
+- Perfect for sing-alongs and language learning

 ## 🚀 Installation & Setup